ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 \end{align} $$

-This is essentially a factorisation of the numerator of the (multivariate) hypergeometric probability mass function and expands to the polynomial:
+This is essentially a factorisation of the numerator of the summed multivariate hypergeometric probability mass function and expands to the polynomial:

 $$ 2632032x^{12} + 14841736x^{11} + 36266516x^{10} + \\
 39847184x^9 + 23798974x^8 + 7072052x^7 + \\